fgamador/lifetimekata/exercises/05_lifetimes_on_types/README.md

 }
 ```

-Well, the references inside the `SplitStr` struct are now dangling,
+The references inside the `SplitStr` struct are now dangling,
-since they both pointed to `my_string`; but that only existed inside the curly brackets.
+since they both pointed to `my_string`, which existed only inside the curly braces.

-So, Rust forces us to specify the lifetime of all references inside a struct.
+So, Rust forces us to specify the lifetimes of all references inside a struct.
-Here's how we'd fix our code:
+Here's how we fix our code:

 ``` rust
 struct SplitStr<'str_lifetime> {